So Be It (Clipse song): Composition and lyrics

 The production is composed of a Middle Eastern-inspired violin sample and "sparse, thumping" drums and "backwards" 808s.
 Lyrically, Clipse raps about drug dealing and boasts their wealth.
 Pusha disses Kanye West and threatens his enemies ("Fuckin' with P, get somethin' immediate / Your soul don’t like your body, we helped you free it / Then we wait for TMZ to leak it / It ain't no secrets, so be it, so be it") in the opening verse.
 In the third verse, No Malice sends shots at Jim Jones and acknowledges Pharrell being a solo producer, alluding to his and Chad Hugo's legal dispute over rights to the name of their group, The Neptunes.
 Pusha targets Travis Scott in the fourth and final verse, referencing his breakup with media personality Kylie Jenner: "You cried in front of me, you died in front of me / Calabasas took your bitch and your pride in front of me / Her Utopia had moved right up the street / And her lip gloss was poppin', she ain't need you to eat".
 He also mentions Alexander "A.E."
 Edwards, the Vice President of A&R at Def Jam Recordings, who is the best friend and right-hand man of Jenner's ex-boyfriend and rapper Tyga: "The 'net gon' call it the way that they see it / But I got the video, I can share and A.E. it / They wouldn't believe it, but I can't unsee it / Lucky I ain't TMZ it, so be it, so be it".

 Critical reception

+The song received generally positive reviews.
 Zachary Horvath of HotNewHipHop wrote "But potential dissing aside, the music is great on its own.
 Pharrell remains in tip-top shape here, with a head-bopping beat and a haunting sample to kick off the track.
 The verses from the Clipse stars are also sharp again and this is shaping up to be the rap AOTY."
 Preezy Brown of Vibe called the song a "triumphant return to form—sharp, stylish, and unapologetically elite", commenting that Pusha T "sounds as focused as ever" and No Malice "delivers with cryptic flair".
 Brown also remarked, "Pharrell's production is masterful—strings and Arabian flourishes swirl into a backdrop that feels celebratory and menacing all at once."
+Alphonse Pierre of Pitchfork noted somewhat disappointedly of the song, "Pusha and Malice’s hearts aren’t in their disses...But Clipse are a feeling, and I don’t feel that they really care that much about what Travis, or Kanye, or, uh, Jim Jones have going on."